And it will help you make better food choices and lose weight

 The Ashwagandha herbal trifecta

-Taking all the above, Ashwagandha offers us a trifecta of benefits - especially in this time of the pandemic:
+Taking all the above, Ashwagandha offers us a trifecta of benefits — especially in this time of the pandemic.
+At this time we are vulnerable to descending into a vicious circle:

 Ashwagandha offers a potential way to short-circuit this vicious circle and to transition us into a virtuous circle, for these four reasons:

-The trifecta of benefits are better sleep, less stress, and weight control.
+This amounts to a trifecta of three key benefits: better sleep, less stress, and weight control.

 That's a phenomenal set of credentials for Ashwagandha.